MIPT-ILab/mipt-mips/readme.md

 ### May I contribute?

-Yes, if you attend MIPT-MIPS lectures.
+Yes, if you attend lectures on Computer Architecture.
 See our [contributing.md](contributing.md) file for details.